reidsmiller/tea_service/README.md

 ### MVP

-- Creates three endpoints for customer subscriptions:
+- Creates three endpoints for customer tea subscriptions:
   - Create subscription for customer
   - Deactivate subscription for customer
   - Get all subscriptions for a customer